 If your situation is simple, you may want to consider making a will online.

 If you have a religious or spiritual practice, you may want to discuss distribution of assets with this person.
-A minister, monk, priest, rabbi or leader is likely to have the unique objective understanding of your family, interactions, history, and issues at play.
-They can bring a broader perspective to the situation including historical, interpersonal, religious and spiritual understanding.
+A minister, monk, priest, rabbi, or leader is likely to have the unique objective understanding of your family, interactions, history, and issues at play.
+They can bring a broader perspective to the situation including historical, interpersonal, religious, and spiritual understanding.

 In the name of peace-of-mind, and harmony, many experts agree that advance planning helps to minimize problems and maximize harmony.

-Dividing up your assets can be tricky.
+Dividing up your family assets can be tricky.
 Some people are more logical.
 Others can be more sentimental.
 Some members of the family may feel entitled to receive more than others.
 Some children may be physically or psychologically closer than others.

 One or more children may live near-by the family home, and dream of raising their children in it someday.
 One or more children may have been more involved in caring for you and your spouse.

 It seems challenging to come up with a peaceful, perfect solution.
-Yet, in many cases, the simplest, most gracious, and peaceful decision is equality.
+Yet, in many cases, the simplest, most gracious, and most peaceful decision is equality.
 Simply, leaving an equal inheritance as your legacy.

 In many families, children are living all over the country or the world.
 If your legacy includes real estate, you’ll need to determine the value of your home and property.
 It can also come down to a decision about common sense.

-While many people divide assets with the intention of leaving a generous gift, the recipients may perceive things differently.
+While many people divide family assets with the intention of leaving a generous gift, the recipients may perceive things differently.

 One of the ways to protect your wishes for harmony is to include in your will a ‘no contest clause.’
 Simply, this provision clearly states that if any of the beneficiaries contests the will, that person will lose his or her portion of the inheritance.